IgniteUI/igniteui-docfx/en/components/financialchart_binding_to_multiple_data.md

 let data: any = [ dataSource1, dataSource2 ]
 ```

-The following code demonstrates how to bind the financial chart to the above data.
+The following code demonstrates how to bind the financial chart component to the above data.

 ```html
  <igx-financial-chart